The Philosophy Department at Tulane offers the following degrees and programs:

 The department is closely connected with The Murphy Institute's Center for Ethics and Public Affairs,

 The Murphy Institute sponsors an active lecture and seminar series featuring prominent ethicists and political philosophers.
-In the past three years, visitors have included Allen Buchanan, Ruth Chang, John Doris, Niko Kolodny, Michael McKenna, Dana Nelkin, Peter Railton, Mark Schroeder, Kieran Setiya, Russ Shafer-Landau, Walter Sinnott-Armstrong, Michael Smith, Stephen Stich, Sharon Street, Sara Stroud, Mark Timmons, J. David Velleman, and R. Jay Wallace.
+Recent visitors have included Allen Buchanan, Ruth Chang, John Doris, Niko Kolodny, Michael McKenna, Dana Nelkin, Peter Railton, Mark Schroeder, Kieran Setiya, Russ Shafer-Landau, Walter Sinnott-Armstrong, Michael Smith, Stephen Stich, Sharon Street, Sara Stroud, Mark Timmons, J. David Velleman, and R. Jay Wallace.

 The department currently has 9 faculty members with research interests in contemporary and historical approaches to ethics or political philosophy: